Band-aid Golf Instruction

 A grip change seems like a real change, and it is when it is made with a corresponding swing change, but if a grip change is used only as a means to alter shot pattern, then it is being used to treat the symptom, it isn't curing the problem.
 For example, if you slice, an instructor may strengthen your grip.
 This will definitely have an effect on your ball flight, but it isn't addressing the cause of your slice.
 A band-aid grip change often makes things worse as the golfer goes from hitting a consistent and familiar slice to spraying the ball all over the course—hitting anything from a slice to a hook.

 Another common band-aid technique used for golfers who slice is to have the golfer roll their arms, or clubface, over through impact in an attempt to avoid an open clubface (slice).
 Unfortunately, the results are usually the same as with the change to a stronger grip—the golfer will begin to hit everything from slice to severe hook, unless they are gifted with incredible timing.
 Again, the symptom is being treated without the cause of the slice being addressed.
 Yes, an open clubface corresponds with a slice, but the real underlying cause of the open clubface is a block, and it is the block that should be addressed so that the open clubface is taken care of without resorting to rolling the arms over through impact.

-Most golf instructors will try to fix over-the-top by having the golfer attempt to start the forward swing by trying to drop straight down.
+Most golf instructors will try to fix over-the-top by having the golfer attempt to start the forward swing by trying to drop straight down and/or hold the shoulders back.
 This ignores the cause of over-the-top and, again, treats the symptom.
 The cause is a premature closing of the clubface with hands that become active much too soon in the forward swing.
 Dropping straight down causes an extreme block and can reinforce the need to come over the top, not minimize it.

 Casey Eberting Golf Instruction